suvrotica/SuvroTuitionBlog/src/lib/posts/Exponent.md

 The person who really got the ball rolling on exponents was a 16th-century German monk and mathematician named Michael Stifel.
 He was a fascinating character who, in his 1544 book *Arithmetica integra*, systematically laid out the rules for powers and even used the word “exponent.”
 Ironically, he also famously used his math skills to predict that the world would end at 8 a.m. on October 19, 1533.
 When it didn’t, his followers were less than pleased.
 But his work on exponents (especially powers of 2!) survived his doomsday blunder and gave us the very language to describe this kind of growth.

 But who first took this mathematical tool and applied it to the alarming growth of human populations?
 For that, we turn to the English scholar Thomas Malthus.
 In 1798, he published his *Essay on the Principle of Population*.
-He was the one who famously pointed out that populations tend to grow exponentially (he called it “geometrically”), while our ability to produce food grows much slower (“arithmetically”).
+He was the one who famously pointed out that populations tend to grow exponentially, he called it “geometrically”, while our ability to produce food grows much slower—“arithmetically”.

 He predicted that this mismatch would inevitably lead to famine and misery—what’s now called a “Malthusian catastrophe.”
 He essentially gave a name to the very panic I feel when I calculate Kolkata having 16.2 billion residents.
 It seems I’m not the first person to use exponents to give myself a headache about overcrowding.
 Stifel gave us the “how,” and Malthus gave us the “Oh, dear.”